 Mississippi has a graduated driver's license program for teens, which safety experts recommend to help teens gain driving experience under the safest conditions.
 But the state still earns a "dangerous" rating for teen driver safety laws from Advocates for Highway and Auto Safety because it hasn't passed a number of recommended safety laws for teens, including:

-- Requiring at least 30 hours of supervised driving during the permit period
+- Requiring supervised driving hours during the permit period

 - Limiting the number of teen passengers that teenage drivers can carry